 Step 3: Lift the stern of your kayak and push the kayak forward and up onto your roof.
 You will slide the kayak over the rollers while moving forward, making them rotate as you push.

 Step 4: Secure your kayak to your roof rack and disengage the suction cups or unmount the roller from your rack.

 3. DIY Lift Assist Blanket

 The DIY Blanket method is a simple method that requires no extra equipment.
 All you will need is a relatively large blanket and your kayak.
-The blanket will act as a barrier for your car and allow you to slide the kayak onto the roof.
+The blanket will be a barrier for your car and allow you to slide the kayak onto the roof.
 This method can be tricky to do and has a higher risk of causing damage to your car or kayak and injuring you.
-Therefore be cautious when attempting this method.
+Therefore, be cautious when attempting this method.

 How to Use It:

 Step 1: Spread your blanket over your car roof and tuck it under the roof bars for positioning.
 If the blanket is big enough, you can position the blanket over your roof bars and wedge the corners of the blanket into your car door or window.